The Essence of Hajj

 Al-Sabuni was not an ordinary scholar.
 He narrated the Hadith after ensuring that the matan or text and isnad or chains are sound.
 He once said: "I never narrated a Hadith nor a non-Prophetic report in a gathering except if I possessed its chain of transmission; nor did I ever enter the library except in a state of ritual purity; nor did I ever narrate Hadith, nor hold a gathering, nor teach, except in a state of ritual purity."

 There was a time when people would spend months and months preparing themselves financially and spiritually to live the real meaning of Hajj.
 However, nowadays, Hajj is offered as a holiday package.
 Hajj agencies worldwide offer value packages with super programs, deluxe programs, and short executive programs.
-These programs provide the best and closest accommodation in Makkah and Medinah, the best available food and best possible position in the House of Allah.
+These programs provide the best and closest accommodation in Makkah and Medinah, the best available food, and the best possible position in the House of Allah.
 Depending on how much you pay, you can get the most beautiful place in Makkah and Medinah.
 If you happen to be the guest of royalty, you probably cannot ever compete with your placement in the two mosques.
-When the Prophet performed his only Hajj, the only provision that he had with him was no more than four dirhams, as narrated in several books of ahadith.
+When the Prophet performed his only Hajj, the only provision he had with him was no more than four dirhams, as narrated in several books of ahadith.

 Hajj teaches the pilgrims endurance and perseverance for higher causes, yet it has become an exercise in an extravaganza for many.
 Hajj expresses the utmost humility in the presence of the rest of humanity by declaring that "Here I am, Here I am, I will not make anyone Allah's partner.
 Allah is the one who is in control of everything, and He alone is the one who is the source of all blessings and praise."
 Yet, today, Hajj, for many has become, a badge, a symbol of spiritual arrogance.